 With summer approaching state water managers say California’s snowpack is at 18 percent of average for the date.

-The Department of Water Resources at the end of April said the season’s final survey of the Sierra Nevada snowpack found more bare ground than snow.
+The Department of Water Resources on Thursday said the season’s final survey of the Sierra Nevada snowpack found more bare ground than snow.

 The Sierra snowpack is an essential element of California’s water supply.
 It accounts for about one-third of the state’s water.